Faculty Semester Information

 Starfish Connect

 Starfish Connect is designed to connect faculty, students, and staff to support student academic success.
 Faculty can provide students with timely feedback by completing Starfish Progress Surveys at both the 20 percent and 50 percent points of the term which provides an opportunity to raise flags to alert students to concerns about their course performance.
-The goal of raising flags is to nudge a student to take an action(s) that will get them back on track in their course, and to get the support to develop a plan for recovery and successful course completion.
+The goal of raising flags is to nudge a student to take an action(s) that will get them back on track in their course, and to get the support needed to develop a plan for recovery and successful course completion.
 Progress surveys also offer faculty the opportunity to raise Kudos as a way to give positive reinforcement to students who are doing well in courses.
 If an instructor would like to provide feedback to students at times other than the 20 percent and 50 percent points in the term, flags and Kudos can be manually raised at any time during the term.

 Instructors may also use Starfish Connect to direct students to campus services by making referrals to a variety of campus resources.